pubudumanoj/hic-scaffolding/README.md

 ## Installation

-### This installation guide will provide instructions to install this pipeline on a Compute Canada (Aliance) cluster
+### This installation guide will provide instructions to install this pipeline on a Compute Canada (Alliance) cluster

 First you will need to clone the repo
 ```